remla2025-team9/operation/grading.md

 *   **Implementation:**
     - The GitHub organization follows the requested template
     - All relevant information is accessible
+    - The `operation` folder contains a `README.md` file with the information to find and start the application
     - The `operation` folder contains the `grading.md` file
 *   **Notes for the Grader:**